walletd/walletd/CONTRIBUTING.md

 ### What makes a pull request good?
 Due to the collaborative nature of contributing to open source projects, it's difficult to efficently convey what you were thinking when you wrote your code.

 There are ways to address this.
-One thing walletd does whenever possible is use some form of [Conventional Commits][conventional-commits], which defines a number of different types. **Generally, if you find you need to use two types when creating a git commit message, your commit almost certainly could be broken into two or more separate commits**.
+One thing WalletD does whenever possible is use some form of [Conventional Commits][conventional-commits], which defines a number of different types. **Generally, if you find you need to use two types when creating a git commit message, your commit almost certainly could be broken into two or more separate commits**.

 We suggest contributors review at least the quick summary of this standard before they start coding to assist others in understanding how the changes they make affect the codebase.